google/pytype/README.md

 For more information, check out the [user guide][user-guide] or [FAQ][faq].

+## How is pytype different from other type checkers?

+1. Pytype uses **inference** instead of gradual typing.
+This means it will infer types on code even when the code has no type hints on it.
+So it can detect issues with code like this, which other type checkers would miss:

+    ```python
+    def f():
+        return "PyCon"
+    def g():
+        return f() + 2019

+    # pytype: line 4, in g: unsupported operand type(s) for +: 'str'
+    # and 'int' [unsupported-operands]
+    ```

+1. Pytype is **lenient** instead of strict.
+That means it allows all operations that succeed at runtime and don't contradict annotations.
+For instance, this code will pass as safe in pytype, but fail in other type checkers, which assign types to variables as soon as they are initialized:

+    ```python
+    from typing import List
+    def get_list() -> List[str]:
+        lst = ["PyCon"]
+        lst.append(2019)
+        return list(map(str, lst))

+    # mypy: line 4: error: Argument 1 to "append" of "list" has
+    # incompatible type "int"; expected "str"
+    ```

+Also see the corresponding [FAQ entry][faq-diff].

 ## Quickstart

 To quickly get started with type-checking a file or directory, run the